 Additionally, the campus community is more likely to use reporting tools and follow procedures when they're well-trained on how to use them.
 When campus security departments highlight the tools and training programs available and promote a culture of participation and awareness, students and faculty become more invested in the program's success.
 This will not only lead to improved overall safety but also to increased academic success across the board.

-When administrators and campus security departments work hand in hand to create a culture where security and safety is a priority, students will be less likely to fear for their personal safety while on campus.
+When administrators and campus security departments work hand in hand to create an environment where security and safety is a priority, students will be less likely to fear for their personal safety while on campus.
 Having a better sense of security frees up their attention to focus on studying, making friends, and participating in extracurricular activities.

 How To Improve Campus Security and Safety with Strategy and Software

 In the United States, student exposure to traumatic events is not new or rare.
 Even if a traumatic event has yet to occur on your campus, that doesn't mean it can't happen—and prevention should always be the number one priority.
 The bottom line is: focusing on campus security and safety is critical.